Efficient Terrain Stochastic Differential Efficient Terrain Stochastic Differential Equations for Multipurpose Digital

 \section{Introduction}

-In recent years, the demand for high-quality geospatial data has intensified across various scientific disciplines, driven by burgeoning applications in environmental monitoring, urban planning, and natural resource management \cite{dem_assess_review,dem_accuracy_review}.
-Digital Elevation Models (DEMs) serve as fundamental components in geospatial analysis, providing critical information about the Earth's topography, water resource management, and hydrological modeling \cite{hydrology,dem_landslides}.
-Recent advancements in measurement technologies, exemplified by synthetic aperture radar, have empowered researchers to generate expansive Digital Elevation Models (DEMs) covering large geographical areas.
-Nevertheless, the constrained precision of these measurement instruments significantly affects the accessibility of high-resolution DEMs, which are indispensable for terrain analysis.
+In recent years, there has been a growing demand for high-quality geospatial data across various scientific fields.
+This demand is driven by the increasing use of geospatial data in applications such as environmental monitoring, urban planning, and natural resource management \citep{dem_assess_review,dem_accuracy_review}.
+Digital Elevation Models (DEMs) are fundamental components in geospatial analysis, providing critical information about the Earth's topography, water resource management, and hydrological modeling \citep{hydrology,dem_landslides}.
+DEM can be acquired from different measurement technologies, such as field surveys, optical remote sensors, LiDAR, and InSAR.

-In addition, the commonly used DEM products such as Shuttle Radar Topography Mission (SRTM), Advanced Spaceborne Thermal Emission and Reflectance Radiometer Global Digital Elevation Model (ASTER GEM), and TerraSAR-X add-on for Digital Elevation Measurement (TanDEM-X) are not of optimal quality due to a significant number of voids.
-These voids must be reconstructed before the DEMs can be used in any further applications.
+Although the advancement of sensors and algorithms is capable of generating extensive DEMs covering large geographical areas, the limited precision of these measurement instruments significantly affects the availability of high-resolution DEMs, which are essential for terrain analysis.
+Additionally, terrain features exhibit multiscale characteristics \citep{dem_terrain,sota_dem_review}, and the scale conversion process can present challenges.
+Moreover, the DEM production techniques and the acquisition configurations inevitably introduce systematic errors and random noises \citep{dem_assess_review}.
+In addition to noise, DEMs derived from stereo matching frequently contend with voids.
+For instance, Shuttle Radar Topography Mission (SRTM) \citep{srtm_app}, Advanced Spaceborne Thermal Emission and Reflectance Radiometer Global Digital Elevation Model (ASTER GDEM) \citep{aster}, and TerraSAR-X add-on for Digital Elevation Measurement (TanDEM-X) \citep{tandem} are affected by a large number of voids \citep{srtm}, which need to be reconstructed before the DEMs are used in further applications.

-For both super-resolution and void-filling tasks, early attempts focused on interpolation techniques to estimate intermediate elevations between existing data points, including inverse-distance-weighted \cite{IDW}, natural nearest neighbor interpolation \cite{naturalneighbor}, spline interpolation \cite{comp_inter17}, \etc. Another branch of methods utilizes geostatistical information, such as Kriging \cite{kriging} and its variants.
-However, these methods could not capture fine-scale details and often resulted in artifacts \cite{comp_inter17,comp-inter19}.
+To refine DEM from low-resolution and voids, early attempts focused on interpolation techniques to estimate intermediate elevations between existing data points, including inverse-distance-weighted \citep{IDW}, natural nearest neighbor interpolation \citep{naturalneighbor}, spline interpolation \citep{comp_inter17}, \etc. Later, geostatistical information brings new inspirations, such as Kriging \citep{kriging} and its variants.
+However, these methods could not capture fine-scale details and often resulted in artifacts \citep{comp_inter17,comp-inter19}.